Arkansas executes 4th man in 8 days

 Skarda and other United Methodist clergy were among those speaking out against the “unprecedented” pace of the original plan to execute seven men by April 27.

 Hutchinson said he scheduled the executions because one of the drugs in the lethal injection cocktail the state uses expires at the end of April.
 He signed the orders on Feb.
 27 for eight executions; however, one of the men had his execution stayed after the state parole board recommended life in prison without the possibility of parole.
+Legal challenges on multiple fronts have delayed three more of the planned executions.

 United Methodist clergy noted the timing of the executions during the Easter season.